barcar/docker-nginx-php/README.md

 # Docker Compose LEMP Stack

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, PHP)` stack.

 ## Details